monmon8/CV/README.md

 - Placed orders for tires and rims according to replenishment specifications.
 - Managed sales figures, market research, logistics, and transportation costs.

-**Inventis.ma - Aug 2013 - May 2014**

-*Business Analyst*

-- Acted as the main liaison between product owners and the team.
-- Developed acceptance criteria and user stories for the team.

 ## <a name="contact"> Contact  </a>
 You can get hold of me on [LinkedIn]( linkedin.com/in/imane-ben-89820a9a) or via email: imaneben8@gmail.com